It’s so damn difficult at times to be together – and at the same time this is where life is, that is where life begins in so many ways.

-I AM BECAUSE WE ARE – we vibrate each other’s life’s and hearts and in that field, there are more than logic to guide us and lots of questions that cannot be answered.
+I AM BECAUSE WE ARE – we vibrate in each other’s lives and hearts and in that field, there is more than logic to guide us and lots of questions that cannot be answered.

 Last quote for this passage is by Susan Frybort:

 “The logic of my mind will never fully understand the reasoning of my heart”

 No matter how and where – believe in your heart and let it shine like fireflies – then we can light up together.